marinoandrea/hangman-cli/README.md

 #### Hardware interfaces

-The system is purely made out of software components.
+The system is purely made out of software components, and can be interacted with using basic input from a keyboard.

 #### Software interfaces

 The system relies on the underlying OS implementation of basic I/O in order to receive `stdinput` via a terminal and to output to the `stdoutput`.
-The Windows release of the system will work on any machine running Windows 8 or newer.
+The Windows release of the system will work on any machine running Windows 10.
-The GNU/Linux release of the system will work on any machine running a Linux distribution.
+The GNU/Linux release of the system will work on any machine running a Linux distribution fulfilling the dependencies.

 #### Communications interfaces